-In this recent article, there were some interesting and current statistics about the Social Security Disability program.
+In a recent article, there were some interesting and current statistics about the Social Security Disability program.
 The article focuses on the Social Security’s disability program as it edges toward the brink of insolvency.
 The trust fund that supports the disability program is projected to run out of money in 2016.

 So if you are thinking about filing for social security disability, here are a few facts:

 - The amount you receive each month will be based on your average lifetime earnings before your disability began.
 It is not based on how severe your disability is or how much income you have.